Kirthick074518/EI_Coding-Exercise/README.md

 - Ex1 — Design Patterns (pure Java source with per-pattern mains)
 - Astronaut Daily Schedule Organizer — Console app using Maven Wrapper

+I have also done the Ex1 (Design-Patterns-Console) using MavenWrapper you can look into that : https://github.com/Kirthick074518/Design-Patterns-Console-MavenWrapper.git

 ---

 ## Ex1 — Design Patterns